LLNL/sundials/doc/superbuild/source/sunadjoint/index.rst

 The ``SUNAdjoint`` API consists of a few customizable modules that provide a framework for adjoint sensitivity analysis (ASA).
-The API itself does not implement ASA, but it provides a common interface for ASA capabilties implemented in the SUNDIALS packages.
-Right now it supports :ref:`the ASA capabilties in ARKODE <ARKODE.Mathematics.ASA>`, while the ASA capabilities in :ref:`CVODES
+The API itself does not implement ASA, but it provides a common interface for ASA capabilities implemented in the SUNDIALS packages.
+Right now it supports :ref:`the ASA capabilities in ARKODE <ARKODE.Mathematics.ASA>`, while the ASA capabilities in :ref:`CVODES
 <CVODES.Mathematics.ASA>` and :ref:`IDAS <IDAS.Mathematics.ASA>` must be used directly.

 .. toctree::